chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 -MockNetworkSimulation.h: Good place to start to see a bare minimum example of a predicted network simulation.
 Both the simulation and actor component live in this header.
 -NetworkPredictionExtrasFlyingPawn.h: Starting point to see how a pawn using flying movement is setup.
 In NetworkPredictionExtras.
 -FlyingMovement.h: The actual implementation of the flying movement system.
 In NetworkPrediction.
--NetworkSimulationModelTemplates.h: this is the lowest level guts of the system.
+-NetworkSimulationModel.h: this is the lowest level guts of the system.
 This is what every simulation ultimately uses to stay in sync.

 Extremely high level technical overview:
 -Concept of "NetworkedSimulationModel": defining a tightly constrained (gameplay) simulation that can be run predictively on clients and authoritatively on server.
 E.g., a "Movement System" is a NetworkedSimulationModel.